aedank0/corned-beef/README.md

 ### Requirements
 Using CornedBeefHash requires C++20 and the standard library.
-If you wish to work on the project you'll also need Doxygen installed, more info in `CONTRIBUTING.md`.
+If you wish to work on the project you'll need some additional things, see `CONTRIBUTING.md`.

 ### Usage
 Simply copy corned_beef.hpp into your project and include where needed!
 It's recommended to use file from the main branch.
 See below for a small example.